voidabhi/pymail/README.md

 ```You can add image file as an attachment to the mail.```
 ```Copy and send messages directly from the clipboard.```

-### Contribution
+### Contributing

-Feel free to send a pull request!
+- Please use the [issue tracker](https://github.com/voidabhi/Tracker/issues) to report any bugs or file feature requests.

 ### Developed By